EYOELTEKLE/EYOELTEKLE/README.md

 🔭 I’m currently a freelancer working on upwork client.

-💗 I am passionate about design, technology, crochet and macramé.
+💗 I am passionate about web dev, AI , Software Development, Soccer and Gaming.

 ## 📫 How to reach me: